Engine Classics: Best Carb For Chevy 305, 327 & 283

 Beyond this difference in intended ride style, both of these carbs share a lot of manufacturing/fitment common points.
 Namely:

-- Both come with a single-feed fuel inlet.
-This allows for very easy installation.
+• Both come with a single-feed fuel inlet.
+This allows for a very easy installation process.

 I’d like to reiterate that in most cases, I don’t recommend going that far though.
 This is a small block engine we’re talking about, not its 454 big block brother which demands bigger carbs.

-So, with the Chevy 327, there might be some special stock differences between the different horsepower models.
-For example, the Chevy 327 350 HP series had a stock Carter AFB carb.
+With the Chevy 327, there might be some specific stock differences between the different horsepower models.

 Holley 4150 Street Avenger